imsnif/bandwhich/README.md

 yay -S what
 ```

-#### Other Linux flavours
+#### MacOS and other Linux flavours

 ```
 cargo install what
 ```

-Important note: There is only support for linux at the moment, mostly because I don't have access to anything else.
-I'd very much welcome contributions, and would be happy to provide guidance.
-Open up an issue/pr if interested.
+Windows is not supported at the moment - if you'd like to contribute a windows port, it would be very much welcome.

 ### Usage
 ```